jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 *Default sample thickness*    Can be set for set of samples (e.g., NMR tubes are 4mm ID) and then thickness does not have to be provided in the Sample table.

+*Export order*    Controls in which order the segments will be collected.
+Default is USAXS-SAXS-WAXS.

 *Run Export Hook function?*    User can modify existing example Hook function in the code which will somehow modify the table input when writing to command file.
 Example is to measure each sample in multiple places offset by some distance etc. See the **Hook function** below.

 *USAXS time, SAXS time, WAXS time*    These values are used to calculate total run time (see bottom of the panel).
 NOTE, that these values are NOT transferred to epics, so user must set these in epics on their own.